tmhsplb/heretoservedoc/docs/Implementation.md

 redirected to from this entry point.

 ## jqGrid
 The entire implementation of application OPIDDaily is structured around instances of jqGrid appearing in MVC Views.
 Instructions for installng jqGrid are given on the Infrastructure tab.

-Each jqGrid is initially populatedby a call to an MVC action made through the url property of the grid.
+Each jqGrid is initially populated by a call to an MVC action made through the url property of the grid.
 For example, the clientsGrid on view FrontDesk/Clients.cshtml is initially populated by the call

     "@Url.Action("GetClients", "FrontDesk")"